 St Lawrence CE Primary School is committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil.
 We implement a whole-school preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken.
-We recognise that no single professional can have a full picture of a child's needs and circumstances.
+We have appropriately trained safeguarding staff in school and an Emotional Literacy Support Assistant who works with vulnerable pupils.
+However, recognise that no single professional can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.